Jce750/1DV610_L2/L3_Reflections.md

 ## Chapter 6: Objects and Data Structures

 __Data Abstraction__
-My initial idea was to let the html parts be public but keep the Matrix cells private.
+My initial intention was to make the html parts public but keep the Matrix cells private.
+The interface was only supposed to return coordinates(point), values or copies outside.
-Only send coordinates(point), value or copy outside.
-But I am sending the whole matrix to anyone interested.
-This is one big flaw that I would like to fix.
-Not sure time will let me at this point.
-A fools defence could perhaps be that the library can be used as a stateless service and thus it does not matter if it is public!
+However the Matrix2D was made public.
+Although the attributes of the matrix are readonly the individual cells are available through getters and setters.
+Is it ok to keep it this way?
+Is it up to the user to hide the matrix they use?
+In the demo app I only use the html parts so the problem doesn't show there.

 __Data/Object Anti-Symmetry__
- Classes hide themselves by exposing methods but not data, whereas data structures expose data but have no meaningful methods.
  I find it hard to know where to draw the line - what is a datastructures and what is an object.
 I feel comfortable with the Point class being a data-structure.
 I suppose I feel sure because it is an immutable value type.
 But my cell class puzzles me.
 It feels a lot like a data-carrier.
 However the setters don't allow direct access to the data.
 The same earie feeling creep upon me for MatrixSizeRowsCols and CellSizeWidthHeight.
 They seem to be data-structures but not pure such.
 What if they are awkward hybrids.
 Ugly creatures luring in the shadows ready to smudge my intensions to present clean code.
 I suppose I should have moved the validation to the users and made the data immutable and simply replace instances upon update.
  The real freak is the 2DMatrix class.
 Just to challenge this chapter i made it a data-structure.
 Its functionality is placed in analyzer, action and factory.
 Feeling like Bambi on ice I would very much like a comment on this.